FredHutch/AMGMA/README.md

 --output_hdf          Name of the output HDF file to write to the output folder

 Optional Arguments:
---min_coverage        Minimum coverage required for alignment (default: 80) --min_identity        Minimum percent identity required for alignment (default: 80) --fdr_method          Method used for FDR correction (default: fdr_bh)
+--details             Include additional detailed results in output (see below) --min_coverage        Minimum coverage required for alignment (default: 80) --min_identity        Minimum percent identity required for alignment (default: 80) --fdr_method          Method used for FDR correction (default: fdr_bh)